-She frequently collaborates with noted director Diane Paulus, and has designed scenery or costumes for her productions of Haydn’s Il mondo della luna for Gotham Chamber Opera at the Hayden Planetarium in New York; Kiss me Kate at the Glimmerglass Opera; the high-fashion world satire Fashion 47, created by Diane Paulus and Randy Weiner, at the Children’s Theatre of Minneapolis; the theatre premiere of Another Country by James Baldwin, at Riverside Theatre, NYC; A Dream Play, at Minor Latham Playhouse, New York.
+Anka has designed scenery or costumes for Diane Paulus productions of Haydn’s Il mondo della luna for Gotham Chamber Opera at the Hayden Planetarium in New York; Kiss me Kate at the Glimmerglass Opera; the high-fashion world satire Fashion 47, created by Diane Paulus and Randy Weiner, at the Children’s Theatre of Minneapolis; the theatre premiere of Another Country by James Baldwin, at Riverside Theatre, N.Y. and A Dream Play, at Minor Latham Playhouse, N.Y.

-Other past design projects include set design for the Jacobean drama The Witch of Edmonton for the Red Bull Theatre, NYC; set design for Henry V at The Classical Theatre of Harlem, NYC; set and costume design for Something Cloudy, Something clear at the Tennessee Williams Festival; costume design for Pavol Liska’s adaptation of Three Sisters at Classic Stage Company, NYC; set and costume design for Ruth Margraff’s folk opera Café Antarsia at HERE Theatre; set design for Henry IV for the Virginia Shakespeare Festival.
+Other past design projects include set design for the Jacobean drama The Witch of Edmonton for the Red Bull Theatre, N.Y.; set design for Romeo n Juliet, A Midsummer Night’s Dream and Henry V for The Classical Theatre of Harlem, N.Y.; set and costume design for Something Cloudy, Something clear for the Tennessee Williams Festival; costume design for Pavol Liska’s adaptation of Three Sisters at the Classic Stage Company, N.Y.; set and costume design for Ruth Margraff’s folk opera Café Antarsia at HERE Theatre; costume design for the tango opera Maria de Buenos Aires for Opera Hispanica at (Le) Poisson Rouge, N.Y.; set design for Henry IV for the Virginia Shakespeare Festival.
 With director Andrew Eggert, she collaborated on Mourning becomes Electra by Marvin David Levy for Opera America (winner of Director-Designer Showcase 2009).

 As a guest artist, she had been invited to design productions for Manhattan School of Music, Columbia University, Fordham University, Barnard College, Steinhardt/Opera Studies, Chicago Conservatory of Music, and International Theatre Program/University of Rochester.